geops/mobility-web-component/README.md

 ## Client specific code

-If a client, for example `trenord`, needs a `mobility-web-component` with custom foncionnalities.
+If a client, for example `trenord`, needs a `mobility-web-component` with custom functionnalities.
-Never add custom client specific stuff in this project, instead:
+Never add custom client specific stuff in this repository, instead:

-- create a fork from this project, and call it `trenord-mobility-web-component`.
+- create a fork from this repository, and call it `trenord-mobility-web-component`.
 - change the package name in `package.json` to `@geops/trenord-mobility-web-component`.
 - change the `README` and `index.html` titles.
 - create a new `MobilityMap` component in `src/` called `TrenordMobilityMap`.
 In this component you can copy the content of `MobilityMap` or just use the `MobilityMap` component with default values.
 It depends of your use case.